The Fabulous Furry Freak Brothers: Appearances

+Adaptations

 Fat Freddy's Cat is voiced by Tiffany Haddish in the animated series The Freak Brothers, which debuted in 2020, and is commonly called Kitty by Fat Freddy.
 This version of the character is female and is capable of conversing directly with the Freaks whom she once again has a habit of insulting and belittling.
 She can apparently handle weed much better than them, though this did not prevent her from having the ultimate high that sent them from 1969 to 2020.